Imagine An Egg Roll Without the Wrapper

 |By Meg Jones - wife, mother,

 This recipe is for great egg rolls without the wrapper.
-Four summers ago, our oldest daughter was getting excited for her freshman year in college and our youngest was exploring schools of interest as she looked forward to a few months of writing essays for college applications.
+Four summers ago, our oldest daughter was getting excited for her freshman year in college, and our youngest was exploring schools of interest as she looked forward to a few months of writing essays for college applications.

-(Here’s one such provocative prompt: “If you could have any superpower but had to give up one of the five senses in exchange, what would you choose – both superpower and sense – and what would you use your superpower for?”…..food for thought!)
+(Here’s one provocative prompt: “If you could have any superpower but had to give up one of the five senses in exchange, what would you choose – both superpower and sense – and what would you use your superpower for?”…..food for thought!)

-We planned a college road trip throughout the northeast that culminated in a long weekend visit with friends at their house in the Hamptons.
+We planned a college road trip throughout the northeast culminating in a long weekend visit with friends at their house in the Hamptons.
 There, I was exposed for the first time to two products that have become staples in my life: LaCroix water and Paleo magazine.
 But since I don’t cook with LaCroix water, I’ll focus on Paleo.

 Inside Out Egg Roll

 - 1 tablespoon coconut oil We keep a big jar on handand use for many dishes as an alternative to other oils